burgil/burgil.github.io/README.md

 # Enjoy!

-Idea came from Silicon Valley
+Idea came from the show Silicon Valley!

 * Kanban Board is a really useful method for managing pretty much anything in life, it's built on Agile principles and is part of the Scrum methodology, which is a part of the Agile "framework".